deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 /Web.config|This is the configuration file for your application.|-

 ## Understanding MVC Conventions
-There are two kinds of conventions in an MVC project: *Web Application MVC Project Structure* [[1]](https://learn.microsoft.com/en-us/previous-versions/aspnet/dd410120(v=vs.100)) and *Convention over configuration*.
+There are two kinds of conventions in an MVC project: *Web Application MVC Project Structure* [[1]](https://learn.microsoft.com/en-us/previous-versions/aspnet/dd410120(v=vs.100)) and *Convention over Configuration*.

 The *Web Application MVC Project Structure* convention is not an obligation but a suggestion.
 As seen in Table 14-1, each file goes to a specific place, for example, JavaScript file goes to Scripts folder.
 It is free to place JavaScript files in anywhere, but *Scripts* is the place other MVC developers would expect to find them, and where *NuGet packages* will install them.

-The other kind of convention is the *convention over configuration*.
+The other kind of convention is the *Convention over Configuration - [CoC](https://devopedia.org/convention-over-configuration)*.
 That means just following a *naming convention* for the files (controllers and views for example), and everything will work.
 The following sections explain the conventions that are used in place of configuration.

 ### Following Conventions for Controller Classes
 Every Controller class must have names that end with a *Controller* suffix, like the *ProductController* class, for example.
 As can be seen, the controller class name is formed by a prefix name, which is freely chosen, plus the suffix *"Controller"*.
 This convention, known as the *convention over configuration*, allows the MVC Framework automatically appends *Controller* to the name and starts looking for the controller class.